Congestion & Runny Nose

 Vaporizers and humidifiers will increase environmental humidity.
 Humidifying room air, especially in the winter, will help relieve congestion.
 Steam from a hot shower can also open congested air passages and relieve a raw, dry, sore throat.
 Hot, moist compresses may help relieve sinus congestion.

 Decongestants may help relieve sinus congestion.
 They may, however, interfere with sleep.
-People with high blood pressure should not take decongestants without first consulting their personal physician.
+People with high blood pressure should not take decongestants without first consulting their personal care provider.

 Antihistamines have a drying effect on drippy mucous membranes.
 Antihistamines are mostly for allergies.
 Drowsiness is a common side effect.
 People working with machines or driving should not take antihistamines.